 Day - 12

 Location: Krakow - Head out on a guided walking tour of Krakow in the morning and spend an afternoon as you wish.
-Be prepared to encounter a staggering amount of history: the medieval Old Town alone is home to about 6000 historic sites and over 2000 works of art.
+Be prepared to encounter a staggering amount of history; the medieval Old Town alone is home to about 6000 historic sites and over 2000 works of art.
 The Wawel Royal Castle, where many historic Polish kings are buried, is one of the most historically and culturally important sites in Poland.
 In the early evening, regroup with your leader and fellow travellers for an included vodka tasting.
 Vodka is part of Poland’s DNA, and this tasting will teach you a little about making and imbibing this revered spirit.

 Day - 13

 Location: Krakow - Enjoy a free day in Krakow to explore at your own pace.
-No visit is complete without seeing Kazimierz, the Old Jewish district, for its many museums, historical centre of the city’s Jewish social and religious life, now enjoying a renaissance as a Bohemian quarter.
+No visit is complete without seeing Kazimierz, the Old Jewish district.
+Historically the centre of the city’s Jewish social and religious life, the area has since enjoyed a renaissance as a Bohemian quarter.
 Besides art cafes, galleries and antique shops there’s Schindler’s Factory, a museum devoted to the German occupation of Krakow in WWII housed in the former enamel factory of Oskar Schindler, who famously saved the lives of Jewish workers during the Holocaust.
-If the weather’s nice visit Kościuszko Mound for panoramic views of Kraków.
-The Galicia Jewish Museum is a sobering and compelling exhibition centre dedicated to the history of Polish Jews.
-Visit Auswitsch to learn about the tragic history of Holocaust, or wander Krakow's atmospheric Old Town.
+If the weather’s nice visit Kosciuszko Mound for panoramic views of Krakow.

 Day - 14

-Location: Wroclaw - Travel onwards towards Wroclaw, taking an important stop along the way to Nowa Huta – a relic of Poland's communist past.
-This former town, now a district of Krakow, is one of only two planned socialist realist settlements ever build and serves as one of the most renowned examples of deliberate social engineering on the globe.
+Location: Wroclaw - Travel towards Wroclaw, taking an important stop along the way at Nowa Huta – a relic of Poland's communist past.
+This former town, now a district of Krakow, is one of only two planned socialist realist settlements ever built and serves as one of the most renowned examples of deliberate social engineering on the globe.
 Join in on a guided tour of the district and learn about a part of Polish history often overlooked – a tragic time for locals and the country's entire history.
-Chase it down with a vodka tasting session, straight with shot glasses and washed down with a gherkin and bread.
 Arrive in Wroclaw in the late afternoon and enjoy a wander around one of the most beautiful main squares in this part of Europe.